Tungurahua/Shiny-ggplot/README.md

 Shiny app with ggplot2 and tables

-The App could be found on on
+The App could be found on

 http://shoaibkhanz.shinyapps.io/git-shiny-ggplot/